x011/TOCA_IPTV_Player/README.md

 FAQ:

 1. **Error** "this page is having a problem":
-Go to Settings > Apps > Apps & Features > search and select Microsoft Edge /Microsoft Edge  WebView2 Runtime > click on Advanced options > under Reset, select "Repair" or "Reset".
+Go to Settings > Apps > Apps & Features > search and select Microsoft Edge / Microsoft Edge  WebView2 Runtime > click on Advanced options > under Reset, select "Repair" or "Reset".